 Finally, Frankenstein's monster, called something like “Frankstonnen” to avoid lawsuits, joins the group, depicted as the classic square-headed behemoth from the Universal Studio films with green skin, the requisite black sportcoat, and a disproportionately large nose.
 Frankie is brought to Odo's castle laboratory and fed huge zaps of sparkly electricity which gets his motor running once again.

-Paul Naschy, who aside from acting as the werewolf, also wrote Assignment Terror’s screenplay.
-Naschy crams as much gothic atmosphere into his story as possible, capturing an olde world ambiance at odds with his “visitor from a faraway galaxy” plot.
-Banks of blinking computer gadgetry lining the walls of Varnoff’s lab compete with his gothic castle full of carved stone, skeletons, cobwebs, dark passages, a fully-functioning torture dungeon, and those loveable squeaking bats with inanimate wings suspended by fishing line.
+Paul Naschy, who aside from acting as the werewolf, also wrote Assignment Terror's screenplay.
+Naschy crams as much Gothic atmosphere into his story as possible, capturing an old world ambiance at odds with his "visitor from a faraway galaxy" plot.
+Banks of blinking computer gadgetry lining the walls of Varnoff's lab compete with his Gothic castle full of carved stone, skeletons, cobwebs, dark passages, a fully-functioning torture dungeon, and those lovable squeaking bats with inanimate wings suspended by fishing line.
 This juxtaposition of genre conventions is oddly endearing, a variety of sets resemble a confusion of Aurora monster-model kits cobbled together by an enthusiastic horror fan.